-Vony Excellent Very good Good Fair Poor In general, would you say you health is: r 🗆 In general, would you say you quality of life is:. r 🗆 In general, how would you rate you physical health? r 🗆 In general, how would you rate you mental health, including your mood and your ability to think?
-In general, how would you rate you satisfaction with your socia activities and relationships?
+Excellent Very good Good Fair Poor In general, would you say your health is: In general, would you say your quality of life is:.
+In general, how would you rate your physical health?
+In general, how would you rate your mental health, including your mood and your ability to think?
+0 In general, how would you rate your satisfaction with your social activities and relationships?
 In general, please rate how well you carry out your usual social activities and roles.
-(This includes activities a home, at work and in you community, and responsibilities as s t □ r

-Excellent Very good Good Fair Poor parent, cniia, spouse, employ friend, etc.) yee,
+(This includes activities at home, at work and in your community, and responsibilities as a parent, child, spouse, employee, friend, etc.)